-First and foremost it is a switching centre.
-This means it has to switch incoming traffic channels from the MSC over the A-interface to channels on the outgoing $A{bis}$ -interface which leads over the BTS and thus the air interface to different MSs.
-As a result the initialisation and maintenance of signalling and voice channels are its main tasks.
+First and foremost, it is a switching centre.
+This means it has to switch incoming traffic channels from the MSC over the A-interface to channels on the outgoing Abis-interface, which leads over the BTS and thus the air interface to different MSs.
+As a result, the initialisation and maintenance of signalling and voice channels are its main tasks.
 What channels are and how they are established is explained in Section 2.3.2.
-For the sake of functional explanation of the BSC it will suffice to regard channels as a communication line for a particular purpose like receiving or sending voice data or for sending broadcast information.
-Due to the nature of a mobile network certain other tasks have to be performed here as well, such as Handovers and power management [24].
+For the sake of functional explanation of the BSC it will suffice to regard channels as a communication line for a particular purpose, like receiving or sending voice data or for sending broadcast information.
+Due to the nature of a mobile network certain other tasks have to be performed here as well, such as Handovers and power management [23].

 A signalling channel is needed when a subscriber wants to start a call or send a text message.
 The MS sends a channel request message to the BSC which needs to check if any Standalone Dedicated Control Channels (SDCCHs) are free.
-If there are free channels, one of those channels is activated via the BTS and an immediate assignment message is sent via the Access Grand Channel (AGCH) containing the number of the assigned channel.
+If there are free channels, one of those channels is activated via the BTS and an Immediate Assignment Message (IA) is sent via the Access Grand Channel (AGCH) containing the number of the assigned channel.
 From this point on the MS can sent data on the assigned channel that reach the MSC.
 For incoming calls a prior step has to be taken.
 The MSC sends a message to the BSC that contains the IMSI, TMSI and LA of the subscriber that is being called or texted.
 This message is forwarded to and broadcasted by all cells in that LA on the Paging Channel (PCH).
 As soon as this message arrives at the respective MS it requests a channel with the procedure outlined above.

 After a signalling channel is found that way, a voice channel can be initialised.
-The MSC sends an assignment request message to the BSC after the start of the call has been determined on the previously assigned SDCCH between the MSC and the MS. A free
+The MSC sends an assignment request message to the BSC after the start of the call has been determined on the previously assigned SDCCH between the MSC and the MS. A free Traffic Channel (TCH) is assigned and the MS can tune in to this channel and send an acknowledgement to the BSC, which in turn sends an acknowledgement that the assignment has been completed to the MS and the MSC.

 Figure 2.6.: Ciphering procedure for one frame of voice data.
-Adopted from [24].
+Adopted from [23].